/ /

 Shopify now hosts over 6.9 million active stores worldwide, up from just 160,000 in 2015, reflecting explosive year‑by‑year adoption as more brands shift to online selling.

-Germany has become a major European hub for Shopify, with over 191,000 active e‑commerce stores powered by Shopify, making it the third-largest Shopify market in the world and one of the fastest-growing regions in Europe.
+Germany has become a major European hub for Shopify, with 121,343 active stores as of June 2026, making it the third-largest Shopify market in the world and one of the fastest-growing regions in Europe.

 The number of Shopify stores in Germany currently reaches about ~96k live Websites using Shopify in Germany as of February 2026.